lenderpanel

 Recently asked questions about conveyancing in Eaglescliffe

-I've recently found out that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a straight forward, chain free conveyancing.
-Eaglescliffe is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a simple, chain free conveyancing.
+Eaglescliffe is the location of the property.
+Is there any guidance you can give?

 Flying freeholds in Eaglescliffe are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Eaglescliffe you would need to get your solicitor to go through the deeds thoroughly.
+Even though you don't necessarily need a conveyancing solicitor in Eaglescliffe you must be sure that your lawyer goes through the deeds diligently.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Eaglescliffe may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Eaglescliffe may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated